girder/django-large-image/README.md

 ] + router.urls
 ```

-You can also use an admin widget for your model:
+(Optional) You can also use an admin widget for your model:

 ```html
 <!-- templates/admin/myapp/imagefile/change_form.html -->